After a five-year pause, the IGS Colour Run made its triumphant return to Wentworth Oval, marking the first time since 2019 the event has taken place.

 Heads of House were positioned around the course in preparation for the colourful afternoon ahead.
 As students took off, the event turned into a kaleidoscope of colour.
 House leaders and Heads of House showered runners with vibrant powders, turning each lap into a new opportunity to collect a splash of colour.
 There was a slide to go down, sponges tossed at teachers and a selection of House favourites played by the DJ.

 Beyond the clouds of colour, the event held a deeper meaning.
-Students were running for two causes — the Indigenous Scholarship Fund and the Building Fund.
-In a proud moment for the School, the Colour Run met its fundraising target raising over $20,000, with Kuyal leading the way, raising the most money of all houses.
+Students ran for two causes — the Indigenous Scholarship Fund and the Building Fund.
+In a proud moment for the School, the Colour Run met its fundraising target raising over $40k with Kuyal leading the way, raising the most money of all houses.

-Thank you to Community Relations Manager Paul Galea for bringing this vibrant event back to life, and to all our teachers, sponsors and major donors whose support helped make the day such a success for our runners.
+Thank you to Paul Galea Community Relations Manager for bringing this vibrant event back to life, and to all our teachers and sponsors whose support helped make the day such a success for our runners.
+Special thanks must go to The Zeritis Family and Zeina Tebbutt for their very generous donations, and to Professor Allan Snyder FRS and family, who extremely generously matched the total amount raised.

 See more of the colourful action below!